EMajesty/dl4-mods/readme.md

 <br>

-The external tap tempo jack allows you to connect a separate switch box via a basic guitar/patch cable.
+The external tap tempo jack allows you to connect a separate switch box via a cable.

 <br>